 Nick previously lived in Wolverhampton.
 He had always gone to work but found the constant pressure to hit sales targets extremely stressful, to the point that he would wake up in the night thinking he was having a heart attack.
 He had a few jobs after this but has been out of work for a while.

-He got to the stage where his depression was so bad, he was worried he would take an overdose.
-He didn’t go out of his house or talk to people, and put on lots of weight.
-He felt he desperately needed to get away.
-He packed two bags, a fishing rod and left for a new life in Plymouth.
-He spent his first night sleeping rough overlooking the sea.
-He got support from Shekinah and Restart, and was helped to get a “little room”.
+Nick got to the stage where his depression was so bad, he was worried he would take an overdose.
+He didn’t go out of his house or talk to people and put on lots of weight.
+He felt he desperately needed to get away – he packed two bags, a fishing rod and left for a new life in Plymouth.
+He spent his first night sleeping rough, overlooking the sea.
+He got support from Shekinah and Restart, and was helped to get a “little room.”
 He also received support from Hamoaze House for which he is very grateful.
-He says when he arrived in Plymouth he was “really, really ill”.
+Nick says when he arrived in Plymouth he was “really, really ill.”

 Nick had been an angler since he was seven years old.
 It is his passion.
-Nick says, “If I can’t go fishing, I haven’t got a life”.
-Nick has come such an incredibly long way since then.
+Nick says “If I can’t go fishing, I haven’t got a life.”

-He is now setting up his own business – ‘Angling for Wellbeing’.
-He is now a specialist provider offering angling training and therapy to other people.
+Nick is now setting up his own business – ‘Angling for Wellbeing’ and is also a specialist provider, offering angling training and therapy to other people.
 He is going to promote his business to Pluss, other service providers and corporate businesses.
 His long-term goal is to get funding so that he can offer his service to anyone.

-Nick says, “I want to get the people of Plymouth interested in fishing and I want to help people who suffer with anxiety and depression – because I have suffered with it and still do.
+“I want to get the people of Plymouth interested in fishing and I want to help people who suffer with anxiety and depression; because I have suffered with it and still do.
 Angling can be wonderful therapy for people that struggle with mental health conditions.
-Your brain gets clogged up with so much information, conversations, news etc. – when you fish, your problems float away and you can think with a clear mind.
+Your brain gets clogged up with so much information, conversations, news etc. When you fish, your problems float away and you can think with a clear mind.
 It’s a green space activity which is good for mental health.
 It really is!